 “I have a different idea of elegance.
 I don't dress like a fop, it's true, but my moral grooming is impeccable.
 I never appear in public with a soiled conscience, a tarnished honor, threadbare scruples, or an insult that I haven't washed away.
 I'm always immaculately clean, adorned with independence and frankness.
 I may not cut a stylish figure, but I hold my soul erect.
 I wear my deeds as ribbons, my wit is sharper then the finest mustache, and when I walk among men I make truths ring like spurs.” - Edmond Rostand, Cyrano De Bergerac.
-I like to think this is me.
+I would love to be this.

-I am the greatest guy in the world! .... at least according to my dog when I fill her dog bowl.
+I am the greatest guy in the world! .... at least according to my dog, Chutney, when I fill her dog bowl.

 Update Jan 5: I had to play father/doctor/nurse/God/executioner to my poor pooch yesterday.
 I miss her terribly.
 Rest in peace, Chutney, my old friend.
 My thanks to all who have inquired about her.

 I was born after a month of labor (according to my mother who has been known to exaggerate a bit in her guilt-inducing moments).
 My aunts tell me that I bore a striking resemblance to a large mouse.
 These are the same aunts who have warts on their noses and are constantly stirring something in a cauldron.
 It is said that Shakespeare modeled his Macbeth witches after them :-).
 I love them dearly, but am glad the Pacific is between me and them.
 Whew!